JustSadSock/Fog-Of-Conquest/README.md

 This is a small browser strategy game.
 Interface texts are available in Russian, English and now Ukrainian.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for translation guidelines.

-Run `npm install` to install development dependencies and `npm test` to execute unit tests.
+Run `npm ci --no-audit --no-fund` to install development dependencies and `npm test` to execute unit tests.

 ## Running the game locally